Best daily deals

 The buttons are so small and hard to differentiate that I sometimes press both when I mean to just press one.

-If you’ve never encountered bone conduction headphones before, they can be a small marvel.
+If you’ve never encountered bone conduction headphones, they can be a small marvel.
 You wear the OpenRun on your cheekbones because the headset sends sound waves to your inner ear by vibrating the bones in your skull.
 Standard headsets use tiny speakers to move soundwaves through the ear and down your ear canals.
 Bone conduction may seem scary, but the technology dates back to the 1400s and like Bluetooth, it’s harmless.

 How do you control the Shokz OpenRun?